Page cover

 Actors

-AI Provider: The organization that owns and manages the AI model.
-The model provider sets up the system, uploads the model, and handles operations such as resource management and credit maintenance.
+Workload Provider: The organization that owns and manages the Privacy-preserving compute workload.
+The workload provider sets up the system, uploads the executable logic, and handles operations such as resource management and credit maintenance.

-End User: The individual interacting with a specific AI model by sending encrypted queries.
-They use a provider-issued access token to securely communicate with the model.
+End User: The individual interacting with a deployed computation by sending encrypted queries.
+They use a provider-issued access token to securely communicate with the system.

-LatticaAI Backend: Our cloud-based core system securely manages providers data, AI models, access tokens, and financial transactions.
+LatticaAI Backend: Our cloud-based core system securely manages providers data, he compute artifacts, access tokens, and financial transactions.
 It handles all encrypted queries and responses.

-Worker: A hardware accelerator that runs AI model computations.
-We currently use GPUs, but our hardware-agnostic architecture - powered by HEAL, our integration layer, enables support for any FHE-compatible acceleration hardware.
+Worker: A hardware accelerator that runs encrypted computations.
+We currently use GPUs, but our hardware-agnostic architecture - powered by HEALarrow-up-right, our integration layer, enables support for any FHE-compatible acceleration hardware.

 System Workflow and Stages